nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### Obtain contacts from the list of universities: `obtain`
-Obtain the contact details of the university of interest from the list of schools available.
+Obtain the contact details (email or number) of the university of interest from the list of schools available.

 Format: `obtain PARTNER_UNIVERSITY_NAME /CONTACT_TYPE`